aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/40_workshop_setup.md

 ./provisionAWSWorkshop.sh
 ```

-{{% notice warning %}}
-The script will run in about 1-2 minutes, but the process to provision and initialize easyTravel on the Virtual Machine takes 5-10 minutes, so please be patient.
-{{% /notice %}}

-2 .
-You can let this script run while we move to the the next section.

-The start of the script output will look like this:
+The script output will look like this:

 ```
 ==========================================
 Provisioning AWS workshop resources
+Starting: Tue Jun 16 14:41:09 EDT 2020
 ==========================================

-*** Provisioning 1 hosts of type ez ***
-Provisioning ez (1 of 1): Starting: Thu May 14 22:20:33 EDT 2020
 ...
 ...
 ```